IgniteUI/indigo-design-docfx/en/components/grid-row-selection.md

 ## Row Selection Cells

 The Grid provides a special type of Body Cells for selected rows available via the `Grid Feature`.
 Once you set it to `RowSelected/Cell` a distinguishable style will be applied to indicate that the cell belongs to a selected row.
+In Figma, the `Grid Feature` component comes with the necessary states in the property panel.
 In Sketch, `Grid Feature` provides the necessary `Symbol Overrides`, while in Adobe XD it comes as a layer that uses the `Component States` paradigm to let you easily switch between states.

 ## Additional Resources